System Call & Protection

 [FATAL] excp_entry: kernel got exception 7

-Note that the FATAL
+Note that this FATAL

 happens at the end of function excp_entry